receive a complimentary pair of diamond earrings with your engagement ring order. use code IONA24UK at checkout. T&Cs apply >

 Inclusions are internal “imperfections” that are part of your diamond’s story, usually occurring during the diamond’s geological formation.
 For example, you might find slight streaking (known as graining) or small crystals that appear inside the diamond.
 This is due to the heat and pressure that formed your stone.

 Blemishes are sometimes located on the surface of the diamond and occur after its natural formation.
 This is the result of the highly-skilled cutting process that your diamond undergoes.
 More often than not, cutting a diamond will leave some scratches or nicks on its surface—usually unnoticeable to the naked eye.
 But not to worry, we have a double-inspection process that ensures your stone will be without visible blemishes.
+We’ll even consider your engagement ring setting–be it a halodouble halo, or hidden halo setting, which means that depending on where the metal covers or how the claws or bezel of your design sit, we can explore different clarity grades.

 So, how do round-cut diamonds show imperfections?
 Well, this is dependent on the size, placement, colour grade, and also type of inclusion.
 That’s why you can use the clarity grading system to decipher how visible the imperfections are.
 Our stringent quality standards mean that we only offer SI1 clarity grades or higher, meaning our round-cut diamonds meet the “very good” and “excellent” criteria.